-Subsoccer is the brand and the sport known as bench soccer, has gained global popularity.
-The game has been sold in approximately 70 countries and has attracted customers ranging from prominent football clubs, star players, and renowned brands to soccer fans, schools, hotels, and activity parks.
+The brand Subsoccer and the sport known as bench soccer has gained global popularity.
+The game has been sold in more than 70 countries and has attracted customers ranging from prominent football clubs, star players, and renowned brands to soccer fans, schools, hotels, and activity parks.

 Subsoccer works everywhere